Tear Ring Saga: Development and release

 The origins of the game's development traces back to the creation of Nintendo and Intelligent Systems's Fire Emblem.
 The series was first created by Shouzou Kaga, who worked on the first five titles in the series, from 1990's Fire Emblem: Shadow Dragon and the Blade of Light to 1999's Fire Emblem: Thracia 776.
-Upon the completion of the fifth title, Kaga decided to leave the company in order to work on games on his own.
+Upon the completion of the fifth title, Kaga decided to leave Intelligent Systems in order to work on games on his own.
 He founded a new company, Tirnanog in 2000, and shortly after announced their first title, the similarly titled Emblem Saga, for Nintendo's market rival Sony on their PlayStation console.
 The game was initially announced for a March 2001 release, though the game was later delayed to May 24 in order to polish up the gameplay and add some new content.
 Prior to the game's release, Tirnanog began receiving legal pressure from Nintendo, who were unhappy about making such an extremely similar game, in both name and concept, for their direct competitor, stating they felt that it "was used deliberately for promotional purposes...bringing false recognition to users".
 This led to the team changing the name of the title to Tear Ring Saga and removing any direct references to Fire Emblem a month and a half prior to release.

 While these initial changes allowed the game to be released as scheduled on May 24, 2001, Nintendo sued Tirnanog and publisher Enterbrain for still infringing on game licenses and copyrights shortly after release in July.
 Nintendo sought for over 258.3 million yen in damages, (roughly equivalent to 2 million dollars at the time) and to prohibit sale and distribution of the game.
 The first trial ended in November 2002, where the Tokyo District Court turned down Nintendo's claims.
 Nintendo filed a second lawsuit on appeal, and the second trial began three months after the first, this time under the Tokyo High Court.
 The second trial ended in November 2004, and Enterbrain was ordered to pay a fine of 76 million yen to Nintendo.
 However, the game was not ruled as a breach of copyright, and copies remained in stores.
 Nintendo and Intelligent Systems made another appeal to the Japanese Supreme Court, where the second ruling was upheld.

 The game was released on May 24, 2001 in Japan.
 The game was never officially translated into English, due to the legal battles and being released late in the lifespan of the PlayStation, though a rough unofficial fan translation was released in English in 2012.
 Two official game guides were released in June and July 2001, both by Enterbrain.
 A novelized version of the game has also been released by Famitsu Bunko in 4 volumes between 2001 and 2006 (the release of the final volume was prolonged for over a year due to the lawsuit by Nintendo).
 The game's soundtrack was released in a two disc set by Scitron on June 20, 2001.